Markay12/MarkInfo-Projects/about/index.md

 [Update]

 As of December 2022, I have accepted a full time job that will begin in June of 2023 after I complete my degree.
 I will begin working with Garmin International with their Flight Management Systems team.
 This job includes route navigation (flight planning, calculation of a 3D trajectory through the airspace, modeling the performance characteristics of the aircraft to determine the speed and climb capability so that we can predict time of arrival and fuel consumption, takeoff and landing distance and airspeeds, AEO (All Engine's Operating) and OEI (One Engine Inop) climb performance etc.).

+[Update 2]
+I have completed my degree at Arizona State University and have now begun working at Garmin International as a software engineer.
+I am a software engineer 1 working in Chandler, Arizona.
+A description of my job can be found in the above paragraph.
+As I continue to work on personal projects, they will be updated here.
+Along with the book reviews and information I gather, I hope to continue to update this site.

 ## About my Projects